syncfusion-content/wpf-docs/wpf/Diagram/BPMN-Shapes/BPMN-Connectors.md

 ---
 layout: post
-title: BPMN Connectors | Syncfusion
+title: Visualize graphical object using BPMN Connectors | Syncfusion
-description: BPMN connector are used to connection between BPMN flow objects.
+description: How the BPMN connector are used to connection between BPMN flow objects and how to customize their appearance?
 platform: wpf
 control: SfDiagram
 documentation: ug
 ---

-# BPMN Connectors
+# BPMN shape Connectors and its customization

 The [BpmnFlowViewModel](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.BpmnFlowViewModel.html) are lines that used to connection between BPMN flow objects.